apereo/cas/cas-server-documentation/installation/Maven-Overlay-Installation.md

-Also, note that for any custom Java component to compile and be included in the final `cas.war` file, the `pom.xml` in the Maven overlay must include a reference to the Maven Java compiler so classes can compiled.
+Also, note that for any custom Java component to compile and be included in the final `cas.war` file, the `pom.xml` in the Maven overlay must include a reference to the Maven Java compiler so classes can compile.
 Here is a *sample* build configuration:

 ```xml